tongweiz/SOEN-341-UB3/README.md

 * Laravel (web framework)
 * PHP (main coding language for back-end development)
 * Bootstrap (HTML, CSS and JS library for front-end development)
-* WampServer (web server to host website locally and database manager to have a local database)
+* XAMPP (web server to host website locally and database manager to have a local database)